Part 1: Effects on the Club Scene

-Is it competition?
+Is it a competition?
 Shouldn’t it just be inspiration?
-Shouldn’t the music scene, not just the microphone, also be open to newcomers?
-Shouldn’t the up-and-coming and international artists also get a chance?
+Shouldn’t the music scene, not just the microphone, also remain open to newcomers?
+Shouldn’t the up-and-coming and newly arrived artists also get a chance?
 Don’t we believe in a free market?

 Until then, let’s just see who the next performer is.

 (To be continued: Are there too many open mics in Budapest?
 Part 2)

 …the problem is not that there are too many open mics now, but that there weren’t any before.